syarul/luax/README.md

 ### Usage with JSX like syntax

-This require parsing it to the createElement AST.
+This require parsing it to the createElement.

 first create a luax file